OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

+---
+ms.date: 09/18/2018
+description: Create your own custom function add-in in Excel using JavaScript.
+title: Create Custom Functions in Excel (Preview)
+---

 # Create custom functions in Excel (Preview)

 Custom functions (similar to user-defined functions, or UDFs), enable developers to add any JavaScript function to Excel using an add-in.
 Users can then access custom functions like any other native function in Excel (such as `=SUM()`).
 This article explains how to create custom functions in Excel.